A B C D E F G H I J K L M N O P Q R S T U V W X Z

 Declassification

-A process whereby information is reduced to an OFFICIAL level and an administrative decision is made to formally authorise its release to the public.
+A process whereby requirements for the protection of data are removed and an administrative decision is made to formally authorise its release into the public domain.

 Decryption